flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 One of the checks I was told consisted of deliberately reinitialising the drive and then making it read specific sectors that would not pass the wobble groove check.
 If this managed to unlock the drive anyway, the game (still residing in RAM) would *happily* reveal its anti-piracy material.
 Notice that this approach can also affect modded consoles using genuine games.

-Later on, Sony provided a library called **Lybcrypt** which fortified copy protection with the use of two approaches [@copy_protection-libcrypt]:
+Later on, Sony provided a library called **Libcrypt** which fortified copy protection with the use of two approaches [@copy_protection-libcrypt]:

 - From the hardware side, checksums of sectors are stored in sub-channels of the disc.
   - CD-ROM sub-channels traditionally store metadata, mostly to guide the drive.
 These aren't user-accessible and conventional readers rarely allow to manually write over them.